How To Seal Terracotta Pots [5 Ways!]

 What about the cracks terracotta pots form during the winter?
 The porous nature is also behind this.

-When exposed to frost, the clay will expand and cause your pot to crack.
+When exposed to frost, the clay expands, causing the pot to crack.
 This is similar to how potholes are formed on roads during the winter.

 All in all, sealing your terracotta is a quick and easy way for you to waterproof its walls and preserve its longevity.